Haivision/srt/docs/statistics.md

 ### pktRcvFilterSupplyTotal

-The total number of packets supplied by the packet filter excluding actually received packets (e.g.,  FEC rebuilt, refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
+The total number of packets supplied by the packet filter excluding actually received packets (e.g., FEC rebuilt packets, refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
 Receiver only.

 Introduced in SRT v1.4.0.